 When working with the pan and zoom tool, you select objects and the order in which they are panned and zoomed into.
 Adobe Premiere Elements provides you with customization options using which you can apply the effect according to your requirements.

 You can apply pan and zoom effect on any image with a format that Adobe Premiere Elements supports.
-For a list of supported image formats, see Supported devices and file formats.
+For a list of supported image formats, see Supported file formats.

 For movie clips, you can create an image out of a single frame using Freeze Frames.
 Import the image into the Adobe Premiere Elements timeline and apply the pan and zoom effect.